 How long should I be on the Ketogenic Diet?

-We at the Charlie Foundation believe that a 3-month commitment to the diet.
+We at the Charlie Foundation believe that a 3-month commitment to the diet is a minimum commitment to allow your body to fully acclimate to the new fat based fuel source.
 Since most people following a western diet are not proficient at metabolizing fat optimally, this period allows the body time to become “fat-adapted”, utilizing dietary fat efficiently and effectively.
 There are a variety of nutritional plans that will enable a ketogenic lifestyle, and flexibility is one of the hallmarks of the diet that make it easy to adopt as a life-long tool to enhance your health.
 Our nutritionists can help figure out both the short and long-term options best suited for you and your lifestyle.

 Viewpoint from Our Lead Nutritionist, Beth Zupec-Kania